-4.91 The policy will apply within the defined Service Villages.
+In assessing the suitability of development proposals the Council will assess the economic, social and environmental dimensions.
+The policy will apply within the defined Service Villages.
 Identifying opportunities to enhance the role and function of these places will benefit from close working between developers and landowners, the council, local communities and other partners.
+Developers are encouraged to engage with the local community before drawing up their schemes.